 The LNAF Development Plan determines development objectives, the capabilities to be developed and action of the LNAF in the long-term (12 years), development priorities, tasks, terms of performance, as well as the mutual connection in the planning and budget development in the middle-term (4 years).
-The Cabinet of Ministers approved the last LNAF Development Plan on December 10, 2020.
-The LNAF Development Plan for the next 12-year cycle is currently under development.
+The Cabinet of Ministers approved the last LNAF Development Plan on July 23, 2024.